Congratulations on taking the first step of an exciting journey.

 This is untrue.

-The definition of forex trader is too broad when in reality there are many sub-categories.
+The definition is too broad when in reality there are many sub-categories.

 That is the beauty of forex trading.